 The Company maintains a defined benefit pension plan, which provides a specified monthly benefit on retirement irrespective of individual investment returns.
 The assumed long-term rate of return on pension plan assets for the purposes of estimating pension expense for 2016 is 5%.
 This compares to assumed long-term rates of return of 5% used during 2015.
 There is no assurance that the pension plan assets will be able to earn the assumed rate of returns.
-The loss on pension plan assets during 2015 was 2% (2014: gain of 3%).
+The pension plan assets decreased during 2016 by 0.1% (2015: gain of 2%).